 Disclosing personal information brings up more complicated issues.
 The first is the question of the therapist initiating self-disclosure or responding to client questions.
 I do not recommend disclosing personal information unless the client asks a specific question, unless you have discussed it thoroughly in supervision and your supervisor agrees it would be a therapeutic intervention.
 The motivation to volunteer personal information often reflects unconscious countertransference rather than an accurate understanding of the impact on the client.

 A second issue about personal self-disclosure relates to your preferences and comfort about sharing aspects of your life.
 You can anticipate questions about your marital status, your sexual identity, racial or ethnic background, whether you are a parent or are in recovery, or if you have a history of childhood trauma from some clients.
-I recommend talking with your supervisor at the beginning of your practicum placement about the information you are willing to share and how you will respond to questions about aspects of your life that you want to keep private.
+I recommend talking with your supervisor at the beginning of your practicum placement about the information you are willing to share and how you will respond to questions about aspects of your life that you want to keep private, like your sexual partners or if you use free sex websites to meet people.

 A third issue to consider is the extent to which you or the client may be trying to address issues of trust through disclosure of personal information.
 Clients enter therapy with varying levels of fear and concern about trusting someone with their painful emotions and experiences.
 They may believe or wish that their fear will be lessened if they know more about the therapist.
 Therapists also have varying levels of confidence or doubt about their ability to help and may see self-disclosure as a way to boost the client’s trust (for example, by saying “yes, I’m a parent too”).
 The solution to the client’s fear and the therapist’s self-doubt does not lie in therapist self-disclosure, however.
 It lies in the therapist being attuned and empathic to the client’s fears, approaching therapy collaboratively, and using supervision to address self-doubt and other countertransference.